 Application Fees are not refundable.

 U. S. participants should make a check or money order payable to American Protégé and mail to American Protégé, P.O.
 Box 287476, New York, NY 10128.
-A PayPal option at the bottom of this page could be used with an additional fee added to cover PayPal service charge.
+A PayPal options could be used with an additional fee to cover PayPal service charge.

 International participants may use: